-You need to check the KPI or the Key Performance Indicator in order to measure the performance the success of a campaign with respect to its goals.
+You need to check the KPI or the Key Performance Indicators in order to measure the performance of a campaign with respect to its goals.
 This article presents the most important KPI’s for a website from the perspective of online marketing and how to monitor the same in Google Analytics.

-Sometimes, all the metrics, numbers and statistics may become very confusing.
+Sometimes, all the metrics, numbers, and statistics may become very confusing.
 Which ratios need to be taken into account during various analysis?
 Which should be considered the most important stats?
-These are the questions that needs to be answered while determining the KPI.
-All these question will be answered with this post by understanding the goals and which KPI’s to be considered.
+These are the questions that need to be answered while determining the KPI.
+All these questions will be answered with this post by understanding the goals and which KPI’s to be considered.

 • Success Indicators